Search for local ECL works/news in your area

 Digital Machine Control in Construction

-Through GPS machine guidance and automation, machine control has already played a huge role in improving our site efficiency and safety.
+Through GPS machine guidance and automation, digital machine control in construction has already played a huge role in improving our site efficiency and safety.
 But what’s exciting, if adopted correctly, is the possibility of machine control resolving some of our most pressing issues, if not those of the entire industry.

 Simply defined, machine control is a system integrated into construction equipment and machinery.
 Using electronic sensors, actuators, controllers, and software algorithms, it optimally automates machine excavation calculations and operation, making heavy construction work faster and safer.
 What’s more, the tech is only getting better.
 Some incorporate principles from control theory, machine learning, and artificial intelligence to adapt and adjust to changing environmental conditions and task requirements.